feyeandal/adb-jobs-analysis/README.md

 - *occ_path:* Path to the ONET occupation titles file on your device
 - *alt_path:* Path to the ONET alternate occupation titles file on your device
 - *tech_path:* Path to the file of ONET technologies associated with occupation titles on your device
-- *tags_path:* Path to the manually annotated TopJobs dataset on your device
 - *ocr_output_path:* The path to which you prefer your output file of OCR text to be saved
 - *onet_corpus_path:* Path to which you prefer your output file of ONET data to be saved
 - *matches_path:* Path to which you prefer your output file of ONET occupations matched to TopJobs vacancies to be saved